frankwallis/plugin-typescript/README.md

 A plugin for [SystemJS](https://github.com/systemjs/systemjs) which enables you to System.import TypeScript files directly.
 The files are compiled in the browser and compilation errors written to the console.

-For JSPM version 0.15 and below, use plugin-typescript 1.0.x.
+For JSPM version 0.15 and below, use [plugin-typescript 1.0.x](https://github.com/frankwallis/plugin-typescript/tree/1.0).
 For any later versions use version 2.x.

-plugin-typescript uses version 1.5.x of the typescript compiler
+plugin-typescript uses version 1.5 of the typescript compiler

 # Usage #